dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/idsr_agg-installation.md

 Predictor jobs consist of a relative start and end date.
 This means you can run your predictors for the most recent period to generate the latest data that you need.
 This should be useful if your previous data is not being changed, as the other predicted values will already be generated and stored (and thus this process will not necessarily need to occur once more for those already generated values that are still valid).
 This is a particularly resource heavy operation, and if your previous data is not routinely changing, generating data for the most recent period that you need data for is the recommended approach.

 You are also able to select specific predictors or predictor groups to run during the job.
-The predictor group for this package is simply called `IDSR.` If you select multiple groups it will run the predictors in the order the groups are selected.
+The predictor group for this package is simply called `IDS`.
+If you select multiple groups it will run the predictors in the order the groups are selected.
 You can read more about this within the [DHIS2 documentation](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-master/maintaining-the-system/scheduling.html).

 This needs to be the first job that starts in your sequence, and should finish before the next job (analytics) starts.